jnanadarshan/jnancoprod/_posts/2018-07-23-prevention-of-mob-violence.md

 cover:  assets/images/c-pomov.jpg
 navigation: True
 title: It’s time for Prevention of Mob Violence Act in India
+description: We want development, but not at the cost of social disturbance.
+Read to know what we can do to avoid such violence
 date: 2018-07-23 21:00:00
 tags: india-politics
 class: post-template